Medicare Levy Surcharge

 Note: The family income threshold is increased by $1,500 for each MLS dependent child after the first child.

-MLS income thresholds and rates for 2023–24
+Medicare levy surcharge income thresholds and rates 2023–24

-Single threshold$93,000 or less$93,001 – $108,000$108,001 – $144,000$144,001 or more
+Single threshold $93,000 or less $93,001 – $108,000 $108,001 – $144,000 $144,001 or more

-Family threshold$186,000 or less$186,001 – $216,000$216,001 – $288,000$288,001 or more
+Family threshold $186,000 or less $186,001 – $216,000 $216,001 – $288,000 $288,001 or more

-MLS income thresholds and rates from 2014–15 to 2022–23
+Medicare levy surcharge income thresholds and rates 2014–15 to 2022–23

-Single threshold$90,000 or less$90,001 – $105,000$105,001 – $140,000$140,001 or more
+Single threshold $90,000 or less $90,001 – $105,000 $105,001 – $140,000 $140,001 or more

-Family threshold$180,000 or less$180,001 – $210,000$210,001 – $280,000$280,001 or more
+Family threshold $180,000 or less $180,001 – $210,000 $210,001 – $280,000 $280,001 or more

-This article is for general information only.
-It does not make recommendations nor does it provide advice to address your personal circumstances.
-To make an informed decision, always contact a registered tax professional.
+This article is general information only and does not provide advice to address your personal circumstances.
+To make an informed decision you should contact an appropriately qualified professional.